traines-source/transport-network-animator/docs/interfaces/SvgStationAttributes.md

 • **lonLat**: `undefined` \| [`Vector`](../classes/Vector.md)

 The position of the station in WGS84 / EPSG:4326, i.e. GPS coordinates.
+Longitude and latitude are to be separated by a space, e.g. `28.9603 41.01`.
 This will be automatically projected to SVG coordinates using [Projection.default](../classes/Projection.md#default).
 If set, this overrides the [baseCoords](SvgStationAttributes.md#basecoords) coordinates.